Los Angeles Construction Litigation Attorney

 Owner's Measure of Damages

-The California Supreme Court held in Ehrlich v.
-Menezes that where a contractor's
+California Supreme Court held in Ehrlich v.
+Menezes that where a contractor's negligence causes

-negligence causes a homeowner only economic injury and property damage
+a homeowner only economic injury and property damage (not physical injury),

-(not physical injury), only contract damages lie and a claim for emotional
+only contract damages lie and a claim for emotional distress is precluded.

-or relocation expenses, or the diminution in value.
-This is called the
+or the diminution in value.
+This is called the economic loss rule.

 When a contractor, subcontractor or design professional is found liable